grafana/k6-docs/docs/sources/next/javascript-api/k6-experimental/fs/open.md

 # open

 The `open` function opens a file and returns a promise that resolves to a [File](https://grafana.com/docs/k6/<K6_VERSION>/javascript-api/k6-experimental/fs/file) instance.
 This function loads the file into shared memory space accessible by all Virtual Users (VUs).
-This approach significantly reduces the memory footprint, enabling the handling of large files without overwhelming memory resources.
+This approach significantly ~reduces the memory footprint~, enabling the handling of large files without overwhelming memory resources.

 ### Asynchronous Nature

 It's important to note that `open` is asynchronous and returns a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
-Due to k6's current limitation with the init context (which doesn't support asynchronous functions directly), you need to use an asynchronous wrapper like this:
+Due to k6's current limitation with the Init context (which doesn't support asynchronous functions directly), you need to use an asynchronous wrapper like this:

 {{< code >}}